William Glock: Biography

 A supporter of modernism, Glock was accused of discouraging performances of new music written in a traditional, tonal style.
 Petroc Trelawny noted, "Rumour has long had it that he held a 'blacklist' of banned composers; musicians who didn't fit his ideals.
 Arnold Bax, Aaron Copland, Edmund Rubbra and Karol Szymanowski loom large on this supposed list."

 He served as Director of the Bath Festival from 1976 to 1984.
 In 1984, he was awarded an Honorary Degree (Doctor of Letters) by the University of Bath.
 He continued to curate concert series into his eighties, including a 1993 series of Franz Schubert concerts at the South Bank Centre.
 In 1994, one of the concerts in the Proms was programmed as a tribute to him.

 In 1997, when invited by The Sunday Times to contribute to the partwork 1000 Makers of Music, Glock chose to write appraisals of his mentor and his protégé.
 Aged 22, Glock had been a pupil of the first, Artur Schnabel, who maintained that "the years 1919–24 were his most stimulating when composing and the search for a new individual language filled his thoughts".
 The second was composer and conductor Pierre Boulez.
 Glock wrote: “Remarkable is his compulsion to rewrite so many of his works, to make them richer and more striking...
 [However] during the past 20 years a second Boulez has adopted a more sensual language, yet without a moment's retreat from ceaseless invention."

-Glock was married twice, first to the painter Clement Davenport (née Hale) (1913?–1957?), with whom he had a daughter, Oriel, who died in 1980.
+Glock was married twice, first to the painter Clemency Davenport (née Hale) (1913–56), with whom he had a daughter, Oriel, who died in 1980.
 Following a divorce Glock wed Anne Geoffroy-Dechaume in 1952, who died in 1995.

 Glock died in Brightwell-cum-Sotwell, Oxfordshire, on 28 June 2000.